lbfm-rwth/gap-lesson/_episodes/04-testing.md

 running out of memory as it iterates over the group instead of creating a list of its elements (calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory).
 However, it takes several minutes to calculate the average order of an element of `SymmetricGroup(11)` and thus needs improvement.
-This chapter is concerned with the first improvement of `AvgOrdOfGroup` using some facts from Group Theory and particularly with testing the function as we change it.
+This chapter deals with improving `AvgOrdOfGroup` using some facts from Group Theory and particularly with designing automated tests to check the correctness of these changes.

-At this point we should think about putting `avgorg.g` under version control to be able to revert changes if need be instead of creating a new function to keep the old one around.
+At this point we should think about putting `avgorg.g` under version control to be able to revert changes if needed instead of creating a new function to keep the old one around.
 Additionally, we should start testing our function methodically as we move along.
-This can be done efficiently by using **regression testing**: this is the term for testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.
+This can be done efficiently by using **regression testing**, i.e. testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.

-To start with we need to create a **test file**.
+First we need to create a **test file**.
 The test file looks exactly like a GAP session.
 Thus, it is easy to create a test file simply by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file.
 Another way of creating a test file is by using the `LogTo` command to record a GAP session.